microsoft/ebpf-for-windows/docs/PerformanceTest.md

   # Add more test cases as needed
 ```

-Explanation of fields:
-**entry_point** A function or functions in the ELF file to be called for this test.
-**map_state_preparation** A optional function that is called to prepare the map state.
-**program_cpu_assignment** Mapping from function to CPU.
-If not specified, each program is executed on every CPU.
-**programs** Provide attach type for each program and any initial data.

 ## Baseline Test

 The Baseline test consists of an empty function containing two instructions: